- Introduction to Clinical Research Training

 Medical or Mental Health Issues

 In appropriate circumstances, the PRB may require that a student receive a medical and/or psychiatric evaluation to assess whether a medical or mental health condition may be interfering with a student’s satisfactory academic performance or ability to meet standards of professional conduct.
-Among other things, such evaluation may inform the PRB’s thinking about whether reasonable accommodations might assist a student.
+Among other things, such evaluation may inform the PRB’s considerations about whether reasonable accommodations might assist a student.
 If a student’s presence is deemed to be a potential threat to order, health, safety, or patient care, the Dean for Medical Education will take any action that is deemed appropriate, including placing the student on temporary leave of absence.

 Structured Academic Categories